abisheksuresh01/Trajectory-building-for-aircraft/README.md

 # Aircraft Trajectory Simulation and Visualization

-This repository contains code files developed during my internship at Defence Research and Development Laboratory (DRDL), Hyderabad.
 The codes simulate and visualize the trajectory of an aircraft using Earth-Centered, Earth-Fixed (ECEF) coordinates and provide both 2D and 3D visualizations of the flight path.

 ## Files Description